Pressio/SHAW/docs/content/index.rst

 	       *  *rank-1*:

-		 * the discrete state and forcing term are stored using 1D arrays
+		 * the discrete state and forcing term are stored as 1D arrays

 		 * this is used to simulate the wave dynamics due to a *single forcing term*